Are you BVRLA members?

 Common misconceptions

 "Non-BVRLA firms can't inspect lease cars" -- untrue.
-Membership is trade affiliation, not a licence to inspect.
-"BVRLA sets the recharge prices" -- no. Each lessor sets its own prices; the BVRLA publishes condition standards, not bills.
+Membership is trade affiliation, not a licence to inspect; there is no law or contract that says only a member may walk round your car with a tape and a torch.
+"BVRLA sets the recharge prices" -- no. Each lessor sets its own prices; the BVRLA publishes condition standards, not bills, so two leasing companies can charge wildly different sums for the identical scratch.
 And "non-members can't challenge a recharge" -- you can always dispute a charge.
-Evidence matters, not letterheads.
+When a dispute lands, what wins it is dated evidence measured against the published standard, not whose letterhead the report is printed on.